1) Who is responsible for your personal data and whom can you contact?

 9) What are your rights in connection with data protection?

 You have the right, subject to applicable local data protection legislation, to:

 - request access to, and receive a copy of, the personal data we hold;

 - if appropriate, request rectification or erasure of the personal data that are inaccurate;

-- request the erasure of the personal data when the Processing is no longer necessary for the Purposes, or not or no longer lawful for other reasons, subject however to applicable retention periods (see Section 10 below);
+- request that personal data be erased when the Processing is no longer necessary for the Purposes, or is not or no longer lawful for other reasons, subject however to applicable retention periods (see Section 10 below);

 - request a restriction of Processing of personal data where the accuracy of the personal data is contested, the Processing is unlawful, or if the Data Subjects have objected to the Processing;

 - object to the Processing of personal data, in which case we will no longer process the personal data unless we have compelling legitimate grounds to do so (e.g. the establishment, exercise or defence of legal claims);

 - receive the personal data in structured, commonly used and machine-readable format (data portability right);